anleopa/G2P-CM/README.md

 # G2P-CM
-Conceptual model that represents the connection between genotipes and phenotypes
+From Genotype to Phenotype: A conceptual model to establish relevant associations between variants and phenotypes.